 Picking the Perfect Location for an Off-site Retreat or Meeting

 Leaders oftentimes delegate the role of handling logistics for an off-site meeting.
-However, selecting the right location and ambience can directly impact the success of the event.
+However, selecting the right location and ambiance can directly impact the success of the event.
 Those in charge of logistics can select an optimal space and room setup to increase the likelihood of the event’s success.

 I recently co-facilitated a strategic planning session at a beautiful location in the Sonoma Region of California.
 When I arrived, the venue appeared to be perfect: serene grounds and attractive well-maintained facilities.
 However, the venue had never been used for a business retreat or meeting.
 It normally serves as a wedding venue.
 When I walked into the large room for the meeting, I thought “this is perfect.”
 The room had expansive windows with lots of natural light, high vaulted ceilings, and hardwood floors.
 It looked like an ideal location for a retreat.

 About 15 minutes into the retreat, my co-facilitator and I split the group of 35 in two so we could work separately with the two breakout groups on organizational strategy activities.
 I immediately knew we had a problem.
 The room had bad acoustics, actually really awful acoustics.
-Even after everyone came together from those breakout groups, we struggled with folks not hearing each other, not hearing us, and not being able to focus due the acoustics.
+Even after everyone came together from those breakout groups, we struggled with folks not hearing each other, not hearing us, and not being able to focus due to the acoustics.
 We made the best of it and had a good outcome, but I have no doubt that the experience would have been more productive in a different type of room.

 Another time, I organized a retreat using innovation tools for program redesign and we ended up in a drab, dated basement conference room.
 The furniture looked incredibly institutional and uninspiring.
 Again, we made the best of it, but the environment didn’t do us any favors.